The Big Twenty: Counting down the 20 biggest local sports stories of the past 20 years | WTOP

 The List

-We are excited to reveal number 20 and 19 in our countdown.
+We are excited to reveal story number 15 in our countdown – The Ravens win Super Bowl XLVII in 2012.
 Check back every weekday through February 13th as we reveal where each story ranks.

 WATCH AND READ MORE AT NBCSPORTSWASHINGTON.COM/THEBIGTWENTY